STAYING ON TRACK

 High blood glucose can damage the tiny vessels that bring blood to your eyes.
 This damage can lead to a variety of problems, including loss of vision.

-Eye problems, like many other problems of diabetes, don't have to happen.
+Eye problems, like many other problems of diabetes, don't necessarily have to happen.

 Taking these steps may help to protect the eyes:

 The kidneys filter waste products out of the blood.
 When it is not treated, over time, high blood glucose can damage the small blood vessels in the kidneys.
-This damage forces the kidneys to work too hard to filter blood.
-After many years, the extra work can make the kidneys fail.
+Over time, this may lead to chronic kidney disease (CKD), a progressive, chronic disease that forces the kidneys to overwork and leak useful protein into urine.
+When kidneys are overworked, it's hard for them to properly filter blood.
+And after many years, this extra work can cause the kidneys to fail.

 Here’s what you can do to care for your kidneys: